luslab/oz-bulk-rnaseq/D. Alignment.md

 GFF is 1 based, inclusive on both ends.
 This means that [1,5] contains 1,2,3,4,5 and that coordinate 1 is the first coordinate of the genome.
 The relationship is built from data distributed over multiple lines.

 9 fields separated by TAB.
-No white space - all fields except last in each feature must contain value (missing values = `.`)
 * Reference sequence: coordinate system of annotation eg Chr1
 * Source: annotation software
 * Method: annotation type (eg gene)   	[GFF3 = Type: term from lite Sequence Ontology SOFA or accession number]